davanstrien/flyswot/README.rst

 Once you run this command you should see some progress reported by *flyswot*, including a progress bar that shows how many of the images *flyswot* has predicted against.

+When *flyswot* has finshed you will have a CSV 'report' which contains the path to the image, the predicted label and the confidence for that prediction.

 Contributing